honeycombio/cloudformation-integrations/README.md

 ### Caveats & Troubleshooting

-If the stack create fails during initial set up,  we recommend a complete delete and re-create to ensure the proper creation of all dependencies.
+If the stack create fails during its initial set up, we recommend a complete deletion and re-creation to ensure the proper creation of all dependencies.

 ## Quick Start